peter-ai-info/topic-suggestion-rules/README.md

 # When approving and disapproving, remember:

-1. NO RACIAL SLURS/DEROGATORY TERMS
+1. NO RACIAL SLURS/DEROGATORY TERMS (do not allow "iggern iggern iggern" requests or anything to close to derogatory terms)
 2. NO DOXXING (watch out for phone numbers, addresses and coordinates etc.)
 3. NO THREATS (bomb threats, murder threats etc.)
 4. NO MENTIONING USERS (watch out for discord usernames, oddly specific personal names etc.)
 5. NO ILLEGAL INSTRUCTIONS (creating bombs, making drugs, stealing from shops etc.)
 6. NO HITLER MENTIONS (NO MATTER WHAT)
-7. NO DUMB TOPICS (count from 1 to 10000 etc.)

 # Remember